California Law and Rideshare Driver Employment Status

 It is no surprise that the progressive state of California has a unique set of regulations when it comes to tort law.
 When compared to other states, California courts consider the following unique points:

-Now that California has enforced its AB5 bill, the rules have changed dramatically.
-According to this law, many California independent contractors, including everyone from rideshare drivers to exotic dancers, are now considered as employees.
+Now that California has enforced AB5, the rules have changed dramatically.
+According to this law, many independent contractors, including everyone from rideshare drivers to exotic dancers, are now considered as employees.

 Therefore, if there is an accident with personal injury and property damage, the employer may be held responsible.
 If you were involved in an accident and you are unsure of your rights or whether you should make a claim, contact the professional attorneys at West Coast Trial Lawyers.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.